 Physical integrity pertains to the tangible security of the devices where your data is stored.
 Think of physical threats like power outages, natural disasters, or server failures.
 These can significantly disrupt your financial operations if precautions aren't in place.
 As a finance leader, ensuring your data infrastructure is robust and resilient is key to maintaining business continuity.

 Logical integrity, though more abstract, is equally vital.
 It concerns the accuracy, usefulness, and consistency of your financial data within a specific context.
-There are four aspects of logical integrity:
+For instance, implementing blockchain technology in financial operations can bolster referential integrity by creating a secure and unalterable record of transactions.
+This ensures that changes to a primary key in one system do not lead to inconsistencies elsewhere.

 These days, there are quite a few risks to data integrity that businesses must develop responses to.